top of page

 The trees are grafted on either peach or a peach/plum hybrid rootstock.
 The rootstock is important to best maximize production, protect from disease, ensure compatibility with soil conditions, and promote tree health.

 Weed Control is the most time-consuming and labor-intensive aspect of organic farming.
-We do not use any synthetic herbicides.
+We do not use any synthetic herbicides or flame control.
 To help block out harmful weeds, we plant a beneficial cover crop.
 Once the cover crop has grown but before it goes to seed (which uses valuable nitrogen), we introduce sheep which eat the cover crop down to the ground.
 Normally the cover crop will grow again in a month’s time, so we repeat the sheep grazing again.
 Well before harvest, the sheep are removed according to food safety requirements.
 The sheep also help with soil fertility.
 Often in fall after harvest, the sheep return.

-Soil Health: Almond trees use a lot of nitrogen, but adding nitrogen alone is not proper soil management.
+Soil Health.
+Almond trees use a lot of nitrogen, but adding nitrogen alone is not proper soil management.
 First, in autumn we spread 50.000-150,000 lbs. of organic compost on the orchard floor.
 The purpose of compost is to build soil structure, add nutrients (such as nitrogen, potassium, etc.), increase soil water-holding capacity, improve soil aeration and cation exchange, supply organic material for beneficial soil organisms, and stabilize soil pH.
 We also add chicken manure from an organic grower and gypsum, mined in Nevada.
 After those inputs, we complete a light rototill to prepare for our cover crop.
 We use specifically chosen annual plants (Mustard, beans, radish, clover, vetch) which will aerate the soil with deep roots and/or inoculate the soil with nitrogen fixing roots and add organic material to the soil.
 In spring, sheep graze the orchard and deposit manure for the next year.
 In 2015, with the drought ever-present, we inoculated the cover crop seeds with a naturally-occurring, beneficial fungi before planting them.
 Mycorrhizal fungi are a fungi that form a mutually-beneficial symbiotic relationship with plants’ roots.
 These fungi attach themselves to the roots of plants (and then spread to our trees) and basically become extensions of the roots.
 Therefore, mycorrhizae increase the trees’ capacity to find and absorb water and even help to break down important nutrients for the health of the tree.
 At our farm, we work towards organically producing a balanced soil condition containing nutrients and minerals.
 We also feed microbial activity in our soil.
 These microbes break down otherwise unusable nutrients and make them available to the trees, reducing inputs.
 We test the soil and leaves regularly throughout the year to quantitatively monitor the soil health and document the impact our soil nutrition program is having on the trees.
 From leaf samples, we can fine tune what minerals the trees may be lacking and add them through foliar sprays if needed.
 These products are all certified-organic and are natural, mined minerals: copper, zinc, magnesium, boron, etc. Each mineral serves a critical element to overall health of the tree.
 Foliar sprays in particular are very efficient as the open leaf stomata serve as an entry point for these micronutrients.

-Pollination: The blossoms of most California almond varieties require cross-pollination with other varieties to produce a crop.
+Pollination.
+The blossoms of most California almond varieties require cross-pollination with other varieties to produce a crop.
 We planted three varieties of almonds (Nonpareil, Fritz, and Monterey) to maximize cross pollination and production yield, and to ensure a good tasting nut.
 Pollination during the bloom period (Feb.) is the single most important factor in determining a good yield.
 Without bees, we cannot farm almonds.
 They are critical to moving the pollen around each of the 1400 trees.
 So where do we get our bees?
 Fortunately, our next-door neighbor is a bee keeper and queen bee breeder of Carniolan and Italian queen bees.
 His bees enjoy our orchard and hedgerows year-round.
-We always have some plant blooming and maintain 2500 ft. of hedgerow, which provides a natural insectiary for beneficial insects.
-These insects pollinate the trees and eat bad insects…bug warfare.
+We always have some plant blooming and maintain 3500 ft. of hedgerow, which provides a natural insectiary for beneficial bees, insects.
+Some of these insects pollinate the trees while others eat the bad insects…bug warfare.
 So our hedgerow segways right into insect control.

-Years ago farmers ripped out the native plants, not realizing that in doing so they were killing the habitat for the good bugs, and hence the bad bugs took over.
+Insect Control- Years ago farmers ripped out the native plants, not realizing that in doing so they were killing the habitat for the good bugs, and hence the bad bugs took over.
+Furthermore the destruction in biodiversity allowed certain types of insects to take over.
 So these farmers looked for a solution, and folks came up with pesticides which would eliminate those pesky insects.
 The problem with that plan is pesticides kill good bugs and bad bugs all together plus involve some rather hazardous chemicals.
 We don’t use insecticides or pesticides of any kind.
 Instead, on our farm we provide a nice habitat for the beneficial insects through our hedgerow, and in return the good insects kill the bad insects.
-We have cultural practices which also reduce pests: Every winter we painstakingly remove almonds which did not shake loose during harvest; these are called mummies.
-This eliminates overwintering homes for naval orangeworm and greatly reduces their population.
+These good insects include but are not limited to butterflies, native bees, green lacewings, praying mantis, lady bugs, etc. We encourage an orchard system of biodiversity to keep our ecology growing and conducive to beneficial insects.
+We also have cultural practices which also reduce pests: Every winter we painstakingly remove almonds which did not shake loose during harvest; these are called mummies.
+This eliminates overwintering homes for naval orangeworm and Carpophilus beetle which greatly reduces their populations.
 In addition to insects, another pest problem we encounter is rodents.
-Rodents are certainly not insects, but they can be just as damaging to trunks and roots.
-Each squirrel can clean an entire tree of nuts!
-They are very costly.
-We refrain from using any poisons, so instead we use cats, dogs, traps, shotguns, rifles, foxes and owls to keep these populations under control.
-At night you can hear our owls near their owl boxes.
-By the way, they don’t hoot; they screech very loudly and eat many rodents.
-Our hedgerows also a habitat for foxes, who love to eat squirrels.

 Disease control is a tough battle for organic farmers to fight.
 We have few safe weapons to combat disease after infection is present other than removing the infected tree entirely.
 There are some organic fungicides available which introduce naturally occurring bacteria which combat the alien fungus.
 Therefore the best management course is prevention.
 We do our best to prevent diseases through these methods: (1) Promote open tree canopies for good airflow.
 (2) Minimize pruning to lessen the number of entries for disease.
 We also prune only during the right atmospheric conditions.
 (3) Keep the orchard floor as clean as possible.
 (4) Don’t over-irrigate and needlessly increase canopy humidity.
 (5) Plant the trees on mounds to keep the root ball dry.